-add_legend_outside_right(plot_details, ax1) Add a legend outside the plot, to the right. bgc_units(cube, name) Convert the cubes into some friendlier units. cube_time_to_float(cube) Convert from time coordinate into decimal time. decadal_average(cube) Calculate the decadal_average. folder(name) Make a directory out of a string or list or strings. get_array_range(arrays) Determinue the minimum and maximum values of a list of arrays get_colour_from_cmap(number, total[, cmap]) Get a colour number of total from a cmap.

-get_cube_range(cubes) Determinue the minimum and maximum values of a list of cubes. get_cube_range_diff(cubes) Determinue the largest deviation from zero in an list of cubes. get_decade(coord, value) Determine the decade. get_image_format(cfg[, default]) Load the image format from the global config file. get_image_path(cfg, metadata[, prefix,]) Produce a path to the final location of the image. get_input_files(cfg[, index]) Load input configuration file as a Dictionairy. get_obs_projects() Return a list of strings with the names of observations projects. guess_calendar_datetime(cube) Guess the cftime.datetime form to create datetimes. load_thresholds(cfg, metadata) Load the thresholds for contour plots from the config files. make_cube_layer_dict(cube) Take a cube and return a dictionairy layer:cube match_model_to_key(model_type, cfg_dict,) Match up model or observations dataset dictionairies from config file.
+add_legend_outside_right(plot_details, ax1) Add a legend outside the plot, to the right. bgc_units(cube, name) Convert the cubes into some friendlier units. cube_time_to_float(cube) Convert from time coordinate into decimal time. decadal_average(cube) Calculate the decadal_average. folder(name) Make a directory out of a string or list or strings. get_array_range(arrays) Determinue the minimum and maximum values of a list of arrays get_colour_from_cmap(number, total[, cmap]) Get a colour number of total from a cmap. continues on next page a nom previous page Determinue the minimum and maximum values of a list of cubes.
+Determinue the largest deviation from zero in an list of cubes.
+Determine the decade.
+Load the image format from the global config file.
+Produce a path to the final location of the image.
+Load input configuration file as a Dictionairy.
+Return a list of strings with the names of observations projects.
+Guess the cftime.datetime form to create datetimes.
+Load the thresholds for contour plots from the config files.
+Take a cube and return a dictionairy layer:cube Match up model or observations dataset dictionairies from config file.